cosmos/cosmos-sdk/cmd/gaia/testnets/README.md

 ## Delegating to a Validator

-On the upcoming mainnet, you can delegate `atom` to a validator.
+On the upcoming mainnet, you can delegate `Atom` to a validator.
 These [delegators](https://cosmos.network/resources/delegators) can receive part of the validator's fee revenue.
 Read more about the [Cosmos Token Model](https://github.com/cosmos/cosmos/raw/master/Cosmos_Token_Model.pdf).

 ### Bond Tokens

-On the testnet, we delegate `steak` instead of `atom`.
+On the testnet, we delegate `steak` instead of `Atom`.
 Here's how you can bond tokens to a testnet validator:

 ```bash
 gaiacli stake delegate \